-\ed{We have carried out a} proof of concept end-to-end implementation of applying a deep residual neural network developed by \citet{lanusse2018a}, trained on observed lenses and non-lenses, to a subset of the Legacy Surveys data --- 5.7 million elliptical galaxies from DECaLS with a $z$-band magnitude cut of 20.0 mag.
+\ed{We have carried out a} proof of concept end-to-end implementation of applying a deep residual neural network developed by \citet{lanusse2018a}, trained on observed lenses and non-lenses, to a subset of the Legacy Surveys data: 5.7 million elliptical galaxies from DECaLS with a $z$-band magnitude cut of 20.0 mag.
 We use only real observations for training.
 In total, we have found \ed{\lensA Grade A candidates (of these, \lensAnew are new), \lensB Grade B and \lensC Grade C candidates (all new)}.
-The results are promising.
-Despite using a relative small training set with 423 lens and 9451 non-lenses \ed{with non-uniform coverage (given the survey has not yet been completed)}, in this paper we report the discovery of the first batch of \ed{\lenstotnew} new strong lens candidates from the Legacy Surveys.
-We will improve our training sample and model for the next round of training for full deployment on the entire 14,000~deg$^2$ footprint and all galaxy types in the Legacy Surveys.